monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 # Causal Fairness Toolkit
-A Practical Methodology for Identifying and Fixing Algorithmic Bias
+A Practical Framework for Identifying and Fixing Algorithmic Bias

 ## 1. Introduction